sonda-red/blog/content/posts/04-intel-homelab-2.md

 Not too dirty though...

 In previous homelab builds I spent weeks on setting up complex home networks, PXE booting, HA experiments with external datastores, etc. An important lesson is that your project needs to have a priority and learning goal, otherwise you can get lost in making the most balanced, perfect, and future-proof setup.
 So forgive the ignored best practices of some aspects of this setup.
-The focus is of course running AI workloads on Intel Arc GPUs, I couldn't bring myself to just work on ephemeral `kind` clusters or something like that.
-So this is a mix of both worlds, not a perfect 3-master HA cluster with all the bells and whistles, but also not a single node cluster running locally.
+The focus is of course running AI workloads on Intel Arc GPUs, For now, I avoided using an ephemeral cluster I bring up and destroy locally, like `kind` but that may change.
+So this is a mix of both worlds, not a perfect 3-master HA cluster with all the bells and whistles, but also not cluster running locally.

 ### Flux and GitOps

-My last post was about two months ago when I had the hardware ready and I was ready to start tinkering with it.
-It doesn't look like much progress but this is after hours with the kids, work, and other things.
-The fun and time consuming stuff was learning and utilizing `Flux`.

-I've used `helmfile` with a pipeline setup in `Gitlab` for my previous homelab and use `ArgoCD` at work.
-Flux is a bit different but I like it for its pure GitOps approach.
+I've used `helmfile` with a pipeline setup in `Gitlab` for my previous homelab and use `ArgoCD` at work. `Flux` is a bit different but I like it for its pure GitOps approach.
 I'm a bit tired of clicking, to be honest.
 I don't want to click around in a UI, or follow pipelines along.
 I want to commit like a mad man and after a while have my changes propagated to the cluster.
 In theory, ArgoCD can do that too but there's something about the way you write the argo manifests that doesn't feel as clean as Flux.
 Don't treat this as a valid technical argument, it's just a personal preference.
 I also had a fun talk with a colleague once about the differences and this was his take:

-> I've been working in 3 companies in a row, first one was using helmfile, second - argo, and third - flux And in the first one we were just getting things done with k8s and having fun with other tasks, like we were working on a open source project, or trying compicated setups and different tools.
-But in the rest we were mostly trying to make GitOps work, re-writing manifests because of yaml typos, reviewing something like 700 lines of yaml code, merging, fixing, and trying to make GitOps work again.
+> I've been working in 3 companies in a row, first one was using helmfile, second - argo, and third - flux And in the first one we were just getting things done with k8s and having fun with other tasks, like we were working on an open source project, or trying complicated setups and different tools.
+But in the rest we were mostly trying to make GitOps work, re-writing manifests because of YAML typos, reviewing something like 700 lines of YAML code, merging, fixing, and trying to make GitOps work again.

 Hopefully this cluster won't grow to the extent that I have to deal with that :)

-But yeah, the biggest time waster was following the logs of the flux helm controller, trying to figure out why it didn't apply the changes I made, redoing the changes, manually reconciling, etc. Dealing with all the different ways the helm charts of the tools organize their values and making me wonder why is still use them and not the raw manifests but giving into the temptation nonetheless.
-Also using the Flux configMap and secret generators and integrating them with SOPS was a bit of a pain.
-However when all the pieces fell into place and made a sound template, it was just a matter of replicating the same pattern for the rest of the cluster components.
+But yeah, the biggest time waster was following the logs of the Flux helm controller, trying to figure out why it didn't apply the changes I made, redoing the changes, manually reconciling, etc. Dealing with all the different ways the helm charts of the tools organize their values is one of the reasons I'm becoming skeptical of helm recently.
+Also, using the Flux configMap and secret generators and integrating them with SOPS was a bit of a pain.
+However, when all the pieces fell into place and made a sound template, it was just a matter of replicating the same pattern for the rest of the cluster components.

 ---